-I looked up and saw an older man wearing bib overalls and a ball cap with a confederate flag.
+I looked up and saw a man wearing a ball cap with a confederate flag.
 Thousands of tiny, broken capillaries pockmarked his nose and cheeks.
 He was drinking a can of beer wrapped in a brown paper bag.

 After lingering a few minutes he wondered: “What’s in the glass box?”